Walking into Sunshine: Background

 "Walking into Sunshine" appears to be the earliest example of Roy Carter's songwriting to make the national charts.
 Carter was a member of Clem Curtis & The Foundations, and while with the band, he composed the song "Amanda" with Valentine Pascal and Georges Delanbanque which was the B side of the single "Make a Wish", released in 1976 on the Riverdale label.
 He also composed "The Foundations Theme".
 He was later a member of Heatwave and was with them until 1979.
 Central Line already had some chart success with "(You Know) You Can Do It".
 They then collaborated with the former Heatwave guitarist Carter to have him produce "Walking into Sunshine".
 Carter co-wrote the song with band members; keyboardist Lipson Francis and percussionist Linton C. Beckles.

-"Walking into Sunshine " bw "That's No Way to Treat My Love" was released in the UK in 7" format on Mercury MER 78.
+"Walking into Sunshine " bw "That's No Way to Treat My Love" was released in the UK in 7-inch format on Mercury MER 78.
 A 12" limited edition Larry Levan special mix was released in the US on Mercury MDS-4013.
 "Walking into Sunshine" on side 1 was 8:10 long and "Walking into Sunshine" on side 2 was 5:45 long.

 The song brought them success.
 They followed it up with "Don’t Tell Me" which also made the charts.